mehjabin16/Session_State_Cart/README.md

 Then choose javascript.
 Use ESLint.
 Install all necessary npm dependencies
-> npm install express cors axios
+> npm install express cors
-> npm install apisauce --save
+> npm install body-parser guid

 Copy and replace the index.js file from “Session-State/functions” in the newly created Session-State/functions folder.